 - Check Point Volunteers – People at several points throughout the race to communicate via radio with officials at Headquarters regarding teams’ progress

-- Parking - Assistance needed both days, both prior to and during start of race
+- Parking – Assistance needed on both Saturday and Sunday, prior to and during start of race

 - Set-up – Helping with chute set-up and parking area set-up in the days prior to the race